tidy-finance/website/docs/31_beta.md

   nest(data = -c(permno, industry))
 ```

-Next, we ant to apply the `roll_capm_estimation()` function to each stock.
+Next, we want to apply the `roll_capm_estimation()` function to each stock.
 This situation is an ideal use case for `map()`, which takes a list or vector as input and returns an object of the same length as the input.
 In our case, `map()` returns a single data frame with a time series of beta estimates for each stock.
 Therefore, we use `unnest()` to transform the list of outputs to a tidy data frame.

 ```r